Michael McCormack’s meteoric rise to the top of the nation’s political arena is complete.

 On February 7, it emerged Mr Joyce, who revealed in parliament last year that his 24-year marriage had broken down, is expecting a baby with a former member of his staff.

-What came next was the decision that that Mr Joyce would go on leave for the period prime minister Malcolm Turnbull is in the states.
-Before he left though Mr Turnbull altered the Ministerial Code of Conduct banning all ministers from having sex with a staffer.
+What came next was the decision that Mr Joyce would go on leave for the period prime minister Malcolm Turnbull is in the United States.
+Before he left though, Mr Turnbull altered the Ministerial Code of Conduct banning all ministers from having sex with a staffer.

-Barnaby Joyce announced he wasn’t go anywhere.
+Barnaby Joyce announced he wasn’t going anywhere.
 He blasted suggestions he should be ousted as Nationals leader as a "witch-hunt".
-Stories of misconduct continued to roll in as Mr Joyce started losing support of some Nationals MPs.

-Buit it was allegations of misconduct that led to My Joyce standing down on Friday.
+Buit it was allegations of misconduct that led to Mr Joyce standing down on Friday.